Sedenion: Anti-associative

 The sedenions are not fully anti-associative.
 Choose any four generators, $i,j,k$ and $l$.
 The following 5-cycle shows that these five relations cannot all be anti-associative.

 In particular, in the table above, using $e_1,e_2,e_4$ and $e_8$ the last expression associates.

 Quaternionic subalgebras

-The 35 triads that make up this specific sedenion multiplication table with the 7 triads of the octonions used in creating the sedenion through the Cayley–Dickson construction shown in bold:
+The particular sedenion multiplication table shown above is represented by 35 triads.
+The table and its triads have been constructed from an octonion represented by the bolded set of 7 triads using Cayley–Dickson construction.
+It is one of 480 possible sets of 7 triads (one of two shown in the octonion article) and is the one based on the Cayley–Dickson construction of quaternions from two possible quaternion constructions from the complex numbers.
 The binary representations of the indices of these triples bitwise XOR to 0.
+These 35 triads are: